When Adriana Gascoigne joined a Silicon Valley startup in 2007 there was one big problem.

 A global movement

 Since then, the growth has been massive.
-Girls in Tech now has 58 chapters around the world, and will be establishing a branch in Australia in the next few months.
+Girls in Tech now has over 30 chapters around the world, and will be establishing a branch in Australia in the next few months.

 “It’s really jaw-dropping,” she says.